joshrendek/reru_scrum/README.md

 == Customizable Settings
   Key     : Description
-  title   : Your project's website title and header in the top left corner
+  title   : Your project's website title and header in the top left corner allow_registration : 0 to turn off registration, delete or set to 1 to allow

 == How to update
 cd reru_scrum